 All master's students must complete the core curriculum, which consists of the following courses from the approved lists:

-Lists of current courses satisfying the core curriculum can be found on the approved courses web page and in the Policies and Regulations Governing Graduate Students booklet.
+Lists of current courses satisfying the core curriculum can be found on the approved courses web page and in the Policies and Regulations Governing Master's Students booklet.
 Contact the director of master's studies if you are unsure if a course will count towards your core curriculum.
 Graduate-level courses given by other departments and schools may be substituted for courses in this list with the permission of the director of master's studies.
-Complete the Title Scope and Procedure form prior to enrollment into BME 599: Masters Research.
+The Title, Scope and Procedure form is due by the first day of class and should be completed each semester prior to enrollment into BME 599: Masters Research.